simonrulof/FallaciesDetection/README.md

 Then you have to compile the APE.
 Go in the APE folder and run the command `make install`.
 The APE installation process is finished if you don't see any compilation error and if a new file `ape.exe` appeared in the APE folder.

+## Running

+To run the application, you need to first write your ACE sentences in the input file, you can modify this file's name in the config file.
+By default, this file's name is ACE_SENTENCES.
+Each sentence must be on its own line, the last line is considered as the "conclusion" of your argument.

+Then you just have to run FallaciesDetection.py and see the result.